martijndevries/perseus-perturbations-paper/README.md

 # perseus-perturbations-paper
-Data underlying Tables and Figures from the 2022 Perseus paper (arXiv link to follow)
+Data underlying Tables and Figures from the 2022 Perseus paper by de Vries et al. (arXiv link to follow)

 The tables directory contains the direct latex code for each table in the paper <br>
 Table 1: obsids.tex <br>